No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal - KESQ

 TCU finally got a stop on Michigan’s next possession and turned it into a 33-yard field goal by Griffin Kell to go up 51-38 with 10:02 left.

 McCarthy was spectacular at times with 343 yards passing, 52 rushing and three touchdowns.
-He also made two killer mistakes, tossing pick-6s in each half.
+He also made two killer mistakes, tossing pick-sixes in each half.

 “Titanic effort.
 Phenomenal effort by J.J.,” Harbaugh said.